-I recently visited North Salem -- a town of about 500 people -- for lunch, and while I was at Perillo's Pizzeria enjoying a tremendous calzone, I had the opportunity to speak with one of the owners, Damiano Perillo.
+I visit North Salem -- a town of about 500 people -- pretty regularly for lunch or dinner, and while at Perillo's Pizzeria enjoying a tremendous calzone, I've learned a few things about Perillo's from my experience and talking with the owners that I'd like to share with you.

 In addition to his love of family, Damiano has a passion for cooking and passion for his community, so when another establishment closed a few years ago and left North Salem without a restaurant, he decided to open Perillo's.